liborw/apydoc/docs/pyapidoc.md

 Get list of function of given object, each function is represented by dictionary with fields: name, signature and doc.

+## function `load_template(name:str) -> jinja2.environment.Template`

+Load template given by name, or path.
+If name is given first current directory is searched then pyapidoc template directory.

 ## function `main()`

 Main function of the pyapidoc